petrushy/orekit_python_artifacts/README.md

 # To update:
 - Update branch name of this repository to version-X.Y.
 Only major and minor versions.
+- Update Orekit https://github.com/petrushy/Orekit and ensure it compiles well through the CI pipeline
-- Copy new python orekit jar from https://github.com/petrushy/Orekit to repository, add jar to this repo.
+- Copy two python orekit jars artifacts from https://github.com/petrushy/Orekit to repository, add jars to this repo.
 - Remove old python jar from repository
 - Check if updated hipparcus libraries exist, in that case update the ones in repo
 - Generate stub files: